Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Other features/README.md

 <h2>Other features</h2>
 <p>Here go any other feature that isn't the main focus of the theme and their description.</p>

-<b>First make sure that you have patched Firefox with the method explained in the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/JS%20Loader">JS Loader</a> folder to use any of these files.</b>
+<b>First make sure that you have patched Firefox with either <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/releases">the patcher</a> (which also lets you install any of these files automatically along with the patch), or with the method explained in the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/JS%20Loader">JS Loader</a> folder to use any of these files.</b>

-<b>To avoid problems using multiple files with the tabs below fixes, I split the tabs below tweak into a standalone file.
-If you want to have tabs below the url bar, use the files inside the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/Tabs%20below">tabs below</a> folder.</b>

 <h3>Bookmarks-toggle.uc.js</h3>
 <p>Toggles visibility of the bookmarks toolbar when pressing F2 (you can change which keys in the file).
 You need to have the "fullscreen fix" disabled on userchrome.css if using any of the "CSS tweaks" versions from this repository.</p>